jdcapa/MolecularAnalysis/README.md

  on a calculation.

-## `rot` – rotate to principle axis frame
+## rot – rotate to principle axis frame

-This little program reads a geometry from an `xyz`, `trj` or orca/cfour output file, provides a rigid-rotor analysis and rotates the xyz coordinates into its principle axis frame.
+This little program reads a geometry from an xyz, trj or orca/cfour output file, provides a rigid-rotor analysis and rotates the xyz coordinates into its principle axis frame.

-## `harmonic` – Hessian analysis
+## harmonic – Hessian analysis

 A set of routines that reads the Hessian of a frequency calculation.
 The output provides harmonic frequencies (incl. scaling), intensities, plotting of the normal modes, isotopic substitutions and a csv export functionality.